 Untapped potential for profitable development

-According to UK legislation, housing development can only be built on very clean land, while commercial buildings are permitted with slightly higher levels of ground pollution.
+According to UK legislation, housing development can only be built on immaculate land, while commercial buildings are permitted with slightly higher levels of ground pollution.
 Many residential developers seem wary of the exact legal requirements and processes that must be followed, deeming the cost of obtaining planning consent, and the risk of being refused, as too high.
 It would seem that there is precious little appetite for purchasing any decommissioned service station sites for housing development.

 Land & Brand New Homes offer specialist consultancy and advice on all areas of land acquisition.
 Our team conducts in-depth evaluations of brownfield land including detailed research into all environmental and legal aspects of buying development land.
 We can help you assess the development potential of a disused petrol station site and guide you through all the steps necessary to obtain planning permission for residential redevelopment.